Nuisance: Inspector of Nuisances

 The first Inspector of Nuisances appointed by a UK local authority Health Committee was Thomas Fresh in Liverpool in 1844.
 Liverpool later promoted a private Act, the Liverpool Sanatory Act 1846, that created a statutory post of Inspector of Nuisances.
 This became the precedent for later local and national legislation.
-In local authorities that had established a Board of Health under the Public Health Act 1848, or under local Acts implementing the Towns Improvement Clauses Act of 1847, the title was 'Inspector of Nuisances'.
+In local authorities that had established a Board of Health under the Public Health Act 1848 (11 & 12 Vict. c.
+63), or under local acts implementing the Towns Improvement Clauses Act 1847, the title was 'Inspector of Nuisances'.
 The Nuisances Removal and Diseases Prevention Act 1855 and the Metropolis Management Act 1855 (via section 134) mandated such an office but with the title of 'Sanitary Inspector'.
 So in some places the title was 'Sanitary Inspector' and in others 'Inspector of Nuisances'.
 Eventually the title was standardized across all UK local authorities as 'Sanitary Inspector'.
-An Act of Parliament in 1956 changed the title to 'Public Health Inspector'.
+An act of Parliament in 1956 changed the title to 'Public Health Inspector'.
 Similar offices were established across the British Commonwealth and Empire.

-The nearest modern equivalent of this position in the UK is the Environmental Health Officer.
+The nearest modern equivalent of this position in the UK is the environmental health officer.
 This title being adopted by local authorities on the recommendation of Central Government after the Local Government Act 1972.
-Today, Registered UK Environmental Health Officers working in non-enforcement roles (e.g. in the private sector) may prefer to use the generic term 'Environmental Health Practitioner'.
+Today, registered UK environmental health officers working in non-enforcement roles (e.g. in the private sector) may prefer to use the generic term 'environmental health practitioner'.

 In New South Wales Australia, the NSW Public Health Act 1896 gave the NSW Board of Health power to establish 'standards of strength and purity for articles of general consumption', to appoint analysts, and 'to cause to be made such enquiries as it thinks fit in relation to any matters concerning the public health'.
 Inspectors under the new Act were known as Inspectors of Nuisances, but were later renamed 'sanitary inspectors'.

 In the United States, a modern example of an officer with the title 'Inspector of Nuisances' but not the public health role is found in Section 3767[7] of the Ohio Revised Code which defines such a position to investigate nuisances, where this term broadly covers establishments in which lewdness and alcohol are found.
 Whereas in the United States the environmental health officer role is undertaken by local authority officers with the titles 'Registered Environmental Health Specialist' or 'Registered Sanitarian' depending on the jurisdiction.